Bw3ll/JOP_ROCKET/README.md

 @Hack 2021 (renamed Black Hat Middle East and Africa) paper: https://blackhatmea.com/content-hub/advanced-code-reuse-attacks-jump-oriented-programming

+If you are an academic researcher, please cite some of these or our academic papers as well. :-)

 **Q: What is an example of a real-world JOP exploit?**

 **A:** Austin published one at Exploit DB: https://www.exploit-db.com/exploits/49959